awsdocs/aws-java-developer-guide-v2/doc_source/basics-async.rst

 .. meta::
    :description: How asynchronous programming works in the AWS SDK for Java 2.x

-|sdk-java-v2| features truly non-blocking asychronous clients that implements high
-concurrency across a few threads. |sdk-java| 1.11.x has asynchronous clients that are wrappers around a thread pool and blocking synchronous clients which do not provide the full benefit of non-blocking I/O.
+The |sdk-java-v2| features truly nonblocking asychronous clients that implement high concurrency across a few threads.
+The |sdk-java| 1.11.x has asynchronous clients that are wrappers around a thread pool and blocking synchronous clients that don't provide the full benefit of nonblocking I/O.

 Synchronous methods block your thread's execution until the client receives a response from the service.
 Asynchronous methods return immediately, giving control back to the calling thread without